Description

 KEV: No

-Impact: Stored Cross‑Site Scripting with privilege escalation
+Impact: Stored Cross‑Site Scripting leading to privilege escalation

 Action: Patch